 All worksite supervisors will be provided with an orientation, prior to participants placed at a worksite, to explain their role in providing a positive and meaningful work experience to participants.
-The Region 5 WDB Worksite Agreement and the Youth/Worksite Evaluation document must be used for all worksites.
+The Region 1 WDB Worksite Agreement and the Youth/Worksite Evaluation document must be used for all worksites.
 Selections of worksites will be based upon the following criteria:

 - 1) Compliance with Child Labor Laws - 2) Educational enrichment opportunities for the participants - 3) Worksite safety including - a) occupational hazards - b) adequacy of skilled supervision - c) the provision of safe tools and equipment to perform the required tasks - d) the agency's policies for safeguarding employees, providing first aid and/or their access to emergency medical services. - 4) Meaningful Work Experience in the terms of: - a) job skills the participant will be taught; - b) consistency with the participant's interests; and - c) the importance of the work to the community. - 5) Past performance as a youth worksite in terms of: - a) the quality of supervision; - b) participant satisfaction - c) cooperation with the contractor's staff. - 9.
-SUPPORTIVE SERVICES Services such as transportation, childcare, dependent care and housing payments that are necessary to enable an individual to participate in WIOA.
+SUPPORTIVE SERVICES Services such as transportation, childcare, dependent care, housing and needs-related (Region 1 WDB does not provide needs-related payments) payments that are necessary to enable an individual to participate in WIOA.
 For youth, those services may also include:

-Linkages to community services Assistance with transportation Assistance with childcare and dependent car Assistance with housing costs Referrals to medical services Assistance with uniforms or other appropriate work attire and work related tool costs including such items as eyeglasses and protective gear
+Linkages to community services

+Assistance with transportation

+Assistance with childcare and dependent car

+Assistance with housing costs

+Referrals to medical services

+Assistance with uniforms or other appropriate work attire and work

+related tool costs including such items as eyeglasses and protective

+gear